By David Nge | Last Updated: March 10, 2026

 Plus, if you do eventually outgrow the 2,500 free limit or decide not to upgrade for whatever reason, you always have the option to export your subscribers to another newsletter platform.

-Landingi is more advanced than the average landing page builder mentioned previously, as they specialize in building landing page for lead generation efforts.
+Landingi is more advanced than the average landing page builder mentioned previously.
+If you're looking for a free landing page with custom domain support, Landingi specializes in building landing page for lead generation efforts.

 Some advanced features they have include (that their competitors don't) are: